 Will the strength workouts be in my TrainingPeaks account?

-Yes, your strength workouts will be in your TrainingPeaks calendar.
+Yes, your strength workouts can be loaded to your TrainingPeaks calendar.

 What equipment do I need for the strength program?

 All exercises can be done in a gym or at home with the equipment listed above.

 Should I do my cycling and strength workouts in the same training session?
 Which should come first?